Snepsts/albino/README.md

 Goals:

-* A balanced system of strength, defense, magic, speed, and other stats.
+* A balanced system of strength, defense, speed, and other stats.

 * Solid classes that are also balanced.